INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   Output: the payoff of agent i in network net.

-- `robust_links.m`: to figure out the robustly absent and built links by computing the maximum and minimum of the difference of utility functions. (with `dvalue.m`)
+- `robust_links.m`: to figure out the robustly absent and built links by computing the maximum and minimum of the difference of utility functions.

   Input: N, number of players and other parameters in the model.
 Take the public provision model of Bramoull´e and Kranton (2007) as an example. (in Section 5.4 of our paper) e, the effort